Trying to create a nutritious breakfast for the whole family so that everyone can start the day at their best can be a daunting task.

 homemade bircher muesli with fresh or frozen berries

-Loaded with breakfast vitals such as protein, fibre, good fats and minimal sugar, bircher museli is a massive tick in our household.
+Loaded with breakfast vitals such as protein, fibre, good fats and minimal sugar, bircher museli gets a massive tick.

 For two large servings place 1 cup of oats, ½ cup almonds, ¼ cup sunflower or pumpkin seeds, 1 Tbs shredded coconut, ¼ cup sultanas, raisins or goji berries, ½ tsp cinnamon and a pinch of salt in a large bowl.
 Pour in 1 cup of your favourite non-dairy or organic milk and leave overnight in the fridge.
 In the morning simply stir through a grated apple, fresh berries, a little raw honey and top with yoghurt for an instant healthful breakfast.